Electric pulses plus immunotherapy take on tough pancreatic cancer

 Summary

-This study tests a new way to treat advanced pancreatic cancer by combining a drug called Nivolumab (which helps the immune system fight cancer) with a procedure called irreversible electroporation (which uses electric pulses to destroy tumor cells).
+This study tests a new way to treat advanced pancreatic cancer by combining two approaches: a drug called nivolumab that helps the immune system fight cancer, and a procedure called irreversible electroporation that uses electric pulses to destroy tumor cells.
 The goal is to see if this combination is safe and can help people live longer.
-The study is for 10 adults with stage III pancreatic cancer that has not spread to other organs.
+The study is for 10 adults with stage III pancreatic cancer whose tumor can be measured.

 Get updates